connie-reinholdsson/CV/README.md

 - **Health & Fitness:** while “Connie”.receive == “Nutritious Food” && “Exercise”, coding, break if hungry, end
 - **Podcasts / Audiobooks:** Has turned the most painful commutes into my favourite time of the day.
 - **Volunteering:** In the summer of 2012 I spent four weeks in a rural village in Cambodia and took part in teaching and community work such as construction and plantation which was an incredible experience.
-- s**Swedish Fika:** The best Swedish tradition, which involves getting the office together to share some stories over afternoon coffee and something sweet.
+- **Swedish Fika:** The best Swedish tradition, which involves getting the office together to share some stories over afternoon coffee and something sweet.